bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 --------------------------------------------------------------
 Name                   Value
 ---------------------  ---------------------------------------
-RadioTAG-Auth-Token    Empty OR client token OR user token
+Authorization          Not set OR client token OR user token

 --------------------------------------------------------------